Houston Cemetery Tours

 - Tour P – Far Northwest

-This tour is south of Allen Parkway, east of I-610 West, north of I-610 South, and west of I-45.
-Five cemeteries are south of Buffalo Bayou and 3 are north of Buffalo Bayou.
+This tour is south of Washington Avenue, east of I-610 West, north of I-610 South, and west of I-45.
+Five cemeteries and 1 one site are south of Buffalo Bayou and 3 are north of Buffalo Bayou.
 The geographic area covers Freedmen’s Town within the 4th Ward, more of the 4th Ward, 1st Ward, and the Houston Heights.
 It includes:

 - College Park Cemetery – This is the fourth oldest African American cemetery in Houston.
 Houston's most famous civil rights leader of the 1800s, Jack Yates, is buried here.
 It has been abandoned since 1970.